consensus-shipyard/ipc-libs/README.md

 ### Running a subnet with several validators
 In this section, we will deploy a subnet where the IPC agent is responsible for handling more than one validator in the subnet.
 Throughout this guide, we use the `ipc-infra` scripts to deploy the nodes in Docker containers, but a similar steps could be used to deploy the nodes on bare-metal or any other runtime.

 For the rest of this tutorial, we'll assume that you have your agent already configured and interacting with a rootnet.
-For more information on how to connect to a rootnet check [revisit this section](#Interacting-with-a-rootnet).
+For more information on how to connect to a rootnet [revisit this section](#Interacting-with-a-rootnet).
 We are going to deploy a subnet with 5 validators.
 The first thing we'll need to do is creating a new wallet for every validator we want to run.
 We can do this directly through the agent with the following command:
 ```bash
 $ ./bin/ipc-agent wallet-new --key-type=secp256k1 --subnet=/root
 ```